Show All Answers

 Membership includes the following amenities: indoor track, ellipticals, recumbent bike, dumbbells, kettlebells, resistance bands, medicine balls, balance balls, gymnasium with basketball, volleyball and pickleball options, shuffleboard equipment, bocce ball equipment and social programs.

-Instructor-led programs and leagues will be an additional fee.
+Instructor-led programs, golf simulator and leagues are an additional fee.

 Seniors (60 plus) receive a discounted membership to the facility.
 Ankeny resident seniors receive a free membership.
 Non-Ankeny resident seniors can purchase a membership for $40 per year.